-Impacted Wisdom Teeth Extractions
+Impacted Wisdom Teeth Extractions in Brooklyn

 Wisdom teeth often erupt in the mouth between the ages of 17 and 25.
 Unfortunately, the vast majority of people will eventually need to have these teeth removed because they do not fit properly in the mouth.
 When the teeth have inadequate space to come in, this can lead to a number of dental problems such as broken or cracked surrounding teeth, infection and severe dental pain.
 In more severe cases, the impacted wisdom teeth that are unable to surface correctly can develop cysts and tumors.